Combining Third-Party Capital and EaaS to Power and Fund Energy Infrastructure

 News

-IonicBlue Posted by: IonicBlue 2 weeks ago
+Posted by: IonicBlue 2 months ago

 Businesses across all sectors feel pressure to reduce their carbon footprint as the global conversation around climate change and greenhouse gasses intensifies.
 However, costs and funding sustainable infrastructure continue to be major hurdles in the energy transition.
 Leading public-private energy infrastructure finance programs, like the Canadian Infrastructure Bank (CIB) Aggregator Program, help unlock low-cost capital — but these funds are accessible only through pre-approved aggregators, like IonicBlue.